samirosman/squircleart.github.io/_posts/2017-03-20-the-essence-of-animation-nodes-loops.md

 So you see that having had 3 paths to check, I didn't have to add the whole node tree for each of them, this made my node tree more organized and even faster, the execution time for this was 0.05ms, hadn't I used groups, it would have been 0.055ms.

 # Loops
-Loops iterate fixed number of times running the node tree they contain.
+Loops run fixed number of times running the node tree they contain.
 Loops are a little bit harder to use but once you use them for once, they will be very easy.

 ## Example 4.2a